 - Individually or in pairs, students write a definition for the term in their own words

-- The teacher asks students to share their definition, writing one of them on the board
+- The teacher asks students to share their definitions, writing one of them on the board

 - Through dialogue, the teacher and students refine the definition on the board

-- Students compare and correct their own definition in relation to the jointly constructed definition.
+- Students compare and correct their own definitions in relation to the jointly constructed definition.

 For example, students in Year 8 (VCSSU090,